LangChain is a machine learning framework for developing applications powered by large language models (LLMs).

 To get information about the mysql_demo_db.house_sales table, the agent uses the Metadata tool.
 Then the agent prepares the response.

-SELECT input, completion
+SELECT question, completion

 FROM tool_based_agent